clux/modul8/docs/api.md

       .compile('./out.js');

-### Logging
+### Client Side Logging
-Logging has 3 levels at the moment

-- ERROR
-- INFO
-- DEBUG

-They have cumulative ordering:
+Client side logging is essentially there for debug logs and is set with the above

+    .set('logging', level)

+call.
+It has two valid levels: 'ERROR' and 'DEBUG'.

-- ERROR will only give failed to resolve require messages in the client console via `console.error`.
+- 'ERROR' will only give failed to resolve require messages in the client console via `console.error`.
-- INFO additionally gives recompile information on the server (via logule).
-- DEBUG adds log messages from require on the client to show what is attempted resolved via `console.log`
+- 'DEBUG' adds (additionally) log messages from require on the client to show what is attempted resolved via `console.log`
-- DEBUG also adds messages from the internal persist module of why recompilation is required.

-ERROR level will not give any messages on the server, but if you don't even want the fail messages from require, you may disable logging altogether by pasing in false.
-Note that ERROR is the default.

-#### Integrating With Logule
+Alternatively it can be turned off completely with level false.
+This will not affect logs on the server, to filter these see server side logging below.

+## Server Side Logging - Logule
+Currently, modul8 uses [logule](https://github.com/clux/logule) internally for logging, and calls its `.info()`, `.debug()` and `.error()` methods to print to the console.

-It is possible to pass down a [logule](https://github.com/clux/logule) instance itself if you would like to control log output on the server that way.
+It is possible to pass down a logule instance to modul8, to control the output and namespaces/formatting of the server side logs.
-That way you can also prefix the appropriate namespaces to the log output.

     modul8(filePath)
       .logger(logule.sub('logPrefix'))

-If you additionally set the log level like above, modul8 will call `suppress` on the appropriate methods of the passed in logule instance, but the idea is that with logule you can globally control it yourself.
+Info messages give recompile information, whereas debug adds messages from the internal persist module of why recompilation of the output was required.

+Error messages are shown when modul8 throws because of resolution failure to make the output needed to fix it a little clearer (usually this happens when you mistype a require).
+It is recommended you do not suppress error messages.

+If no logule instance is passed in, only debug messages are suppressed.

 ## Environment Conditionals